 With no venue of its own, the new theatre group found itself staging plays in the Shelby County Court House, at Floral Hall, at East Middle School, and at the high school.
 It proved to be a logistical nightmare for the vagabond troupe, especially following the departure of Bob Shy.
 Instead of depending on volunteer directors, it was decided that the board would pay directors with training and experience to assist the local group of actors.
 Eugene Stickler, drama teacher at Seneca High School in Jefferson County, was one of several directors who stepped into that role and has been an integral part of Shelby County Community Theatre ever since.
 He is the playwright of the world premier musical production of Science Hill, 1919 performed in July, 1999 to sold-out audiences.
 Betty Jean Chatham wrote the music for the play based on Shelbyville’s historic landmark, Science Hill School.

 With the need for ongoing financial security, the board approved the idea of an annual ball as a way to raise necessary funds.
 The first Fantasy Ball became a reality in 1977 as Floral Hall was transformed into a virtual flower garden by dozens of volunteers.
 Over $10,000 was raised from the auction of items donated by local and regional individuals and businesses.
-It remains the main source of revenue for the theatre, with its success due to the many volunteers who spend countless hours on each aspect of the fundraiser.
+It remained the main source of revenue for the theatre for many years, with its success due to the many volunteers who spent countless hours on each aspect of the fundraiser.